bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

 peer institutions.
 Many of the problems in labs and assignments come from  Stanford, MIT, Berkeley, etc.

 My teaching style is to create a friendly, open atmosphere where everyone feels comfortable and motivated to learn.
-There are no stupid questions---any question is a sign that you want to engage.
+The more questions you ask, the more that helps me and the class  ----questions are a sign that you want to engage and will help me kep the class interactive.
 The most effective learning happens when YOU all work well together.
 Open collaboration in the lab is  highly encouraged.
 All assignments are pair-optional, although everyone is highly encouraged to find a partner.
 To support everyone's learning at their own pace I have created detailed lecture notes and an ample set of